SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 I feel her shock, as she moves a little from hearing me speak.

-She settles down and whispers, "sounds like this is going to be one long, adorable night."
+She settles down and whispers, "Sounds like this is going to be one long, adorable night."

-*I want a softer pillow, time to get it.*
+*I want a softer pillow; time to get it.*

 I push myself closer to Pinkie, moving my head onto her chest.
 I wrap my right leg around her barrel, holding her.